kwur/new-kwur-site/_posts/2008-01-22-concert-calendar.md

   </p>

   <p>
-    Let me know if I&#8217;ve missed anything, I&#8217;ll try to keep this updated as much as possible
+    Let me know if I’ve missed anything, I’ll try to keep this updated as much as possible
   </p>
 </div>